Laureates of the L’Oréal-UNESCO For Women in Science International Award

-Laureate 2000 LATIN AMERICA AND THE CARIBBEANProfessor of developmental Biological Sciences at Pontifical Catholic University of Ecuador, Quito ( Equateur ).
+Laureate 2000 for LATIN AMERICA AND THE CARIBBEANProfessor of developmental Biological Sciences at Pontifical Catholic University of Ecuador, Quito (Equateur).

 For her original investigations on the Biology of marsupial tree frogs and her efforts on behalf of conservation in the Galapagos Islands.

-Laureate 2000 NORTH AMERICAProfessor and Director Plant Molecular and Cellular Biological Sciences Laboratory Howard Hughes Medical Institute Investigator ( USA ).
+Laureate 2000 for NORTH AMERICAProfessor and Director Plant Molecular and Cellular Biological Sciences Laboratory Howard Hughes Medical Institute Investigator (United States).

 For her elucidation of the mechanisms involved in the response of plant organisms to light